astronomer/airflow-guides/guides/error-notifications-in-airflow.md

 	)
 ```

-Note that custom notification functions can be used in addition to email notifications.
-If you want to send emails for successful task runs, you can define an email function in your `on_success_callback`, which may look something like this:
+Note that custom notification functions can also be used to send email notifications.
+For example, if you want to send emails for successful task runs, you can define an email function in your `on_success_callback`, which may look something like this:

 ```python
 from airflow.utils.email import send_email